• Contact Info

 Examines topics in modern German culture, including German literature, film, art, and politics.
 Topics vary each semester.
 Taught in English.

-• GRMN 3150 - Issues in German Politics and Literature
+• GRMN 3150 - Issues in German Politics, Literature and Media

 Primary Instructor - Spring 2023